Implodent/AOTT/README_docsrs.md

 Parser combinators solve both problems by providing an ergonomic API that allows for rapidly iterating upon a syntax.

-Parser combinators are also a great fit for domain-specific languages (DSLs), for which there is no existing parser.
+  * [x] Parser combinators are also a great fit for domain-specific languages (DSLs), for which there is no existing parser.
 Writing a reliable, fault-tolerant parser for such situations can go from being a weeks-long task to a half-hour long task, if you employ a decent parser combinator library.

-## (**WIP**) Error recovery
-AOTT right now doesn't have error recovery, but it will soon have.
-There is already some code in place for recovery, but it is not used, nor documented, nor tested.

-## Compatibility

-AOTT is designed to be compatible with chumsky, so existing chumsky parsers will work / work with the minimum amount of changes (like removing lifetimes... *"ME HATE LIFETIME ARGUMENT!
-LIFETIME ARGUMENT BAD!"*).
-A list of regexes to fix the parsers will be provided <del>never</del> soon.
-About those lifetime arguments.
-I wanted to make a near lifetimeless chumsky with functions as the primary unit of parsing (like in nom!), and after hours of <del>pain and agony</del> hard work I have this.
-A near lifetimeless chumsky with functions.
-Yay.

-## Thank you to

-- [@zesterer](https://github.com/zesterer) for amazing work on [chumsky](https://github.com/zesterer/chumsky) and help in the Rust Community Discord server
-- All [nom](https://github.com/rust-bakery/nom) contributors for their truly inspirational parser combinator framework library
-- [@abs0luty](https://github.com/abs0luty) for his help at the early stages of the library and ideas for potential features.

-## License
-Aspect Of The Tokens is licensed under the MIT license (see the [`LICENSE`](./LICENSE) file in the root of the repository)